ELjayMedia/google-workspace-perfexcrm/README.md

 composer install
 ```

-Running this command downloads the required packages and creates the `vendor/` directory used by the application.
+Running this command downloads the required packages and creates the `vendor/` directory in the repository root.
+The application and modules expect this location when loading Composer dependencies.